FryerTuck/anon/README.md

 #### File Structure
-Anon's initial file structure is (wait or it) ... "hidden".
+Anon's initial file structure is (wait for it) ... "hidden".
 After installing Anon, the only file you should see in your file-browser is the "README" - granted that your "show hidden files" option is off.
 ![Imgur](https://i.imgur.com/B2uW2ZU.png)